nextstrain/nextstrain.org/static-site/content/docs/01-getting-started/03-local-vs-container-install.md

 1. __"Local Install"__ which installs `augur` & `auspice` themselves, so that they're available as individual programs on the command line.
 We highly recommend using conda to manage environments, however there are other options.
-2. __"Container based installation"__ We provide a container-based system using docker, which includes all of the individuial components behind nextstrain.
+2. __"Container based installation"__ We provide a container-based system using docker, which includes all of the individual components behind nextstrain.
 You may then interact with this container through the `nextstrain` CLI (command line interface).

 No matter which method you use, you'll be able to run & modify pathogen builds on your own computer, and share the results through nextstrain.org if you wish to.